SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 6. Kayaking

-The calm waters of the bay make it a great place to go kayaking.
+The calm waters of the Monterey Bay make it a great place to go kayaking.
 You can either go on your own or on a guided tour.
-If it's your first time, you can also take a lesson or go on a short family friendly journey.

-It's great for the entire family and a perfect place to learn.
-You will also get some amazing views from the waters looking back at Monterey and the Bay area.
+You will get some amazing views from the waters looking back at the Monterey shoreline.

 7. Golfing

 Monterey and the surrounding communities have several amazing golf courses.
-Here you can find the world class courses of Pebble Beach.
+Here you can find the world-class courses of Pebble Beach.
 Five of the eight courses in Pebble Beach are open to the public.

 The AT&T Pebble Beach Pro Am tournament also comes to town every February.
 If you happen to be here during that time, make sure to get in on the action.